Is Aquaphor Safe for Dogs? Dos and Don’ts

 1. Paw Balms Made Especially for Dogs

 Dog-specific paw balms have various advantages.
 They are designed to effectively moisturize and protect paw pads that are dry or damaged.
 These balms are frequently a barrier against chilly conditions, unforgiving terrain, and harsh chemicals.
-They are also frequently non-toxic and secure for dogs to eat or lick.
+They are also often non-toxic and secure for dogs to eat or lick.

 2. The Coconut Oil